 Why choose Simply Thrilled?

-Simply Thrilled is a very experienced video production company which has produced more than 500 videos for over 100 clients.
+Simply Thrilled is a very experienced video production company trusted by organisations across industries.
+The team has produced more than 500 videos for over 100 clients, generating over 59 million online views, more than 1 million likes and around 80 thousand comments, with work appearing in over 2 thousand television broadcasts.

 Most work best between one and three minutes.
 Long enough to explain the essentials, short enough to keep attention.